MarcusHoltz/Traefik-MacVLAN/README.md

 ## Install Script

 The only requirement is Debian 12.

-The rest of the script covers all materials needed to have a MacVLAN on the host interface to docker's MacVLAN network for Traefik's access log, generating analytics with Promtail/Loki/Grafana.
+The rest of the script covers all materials needed to have:

+- MacVLAN on the host interface

+- Docker MacVLAN for Traefik

+- Traefik's access logs with original source headers

+- Analytic dashboard with Promtail/Loki/Grafana

 * * *